AlessioGr/NotQuests-Docs/docs/documentation/types/triggers.md

 # 🎁 Triggers

 A trigger can be attached to a quest.
-A trigger is basically an action (usually a console command) which gets activated when something happens.
+A trigger is basically an action which gets executed when *something happens*.

 For example, if you create a `DEATH` trigger in that Quest, it gets activated once the player dies.
+Then, the action bound to that trigger will execute.

 ## What happens if the trigger activates?

 Well, if the trigger is activated (so, if in the above example, the player dies), an `Action` will be executed.
-An Action is just a Console Command which you can create using the `/qa actions` command.
+You can create pre-defined actions using the `/qa actions` command.

 ## More advanced options for triggers